This user agreement will be effective on September 22, 2020.

 If you receive a debit or credit funded payment in your business profile and the buyer pursues a chargeback for the transaction with their card issuer, we may assess a chargeback fee.

 In connection with your use of our websites, your Venmo account, the Venmo services, or in the course of your interactions with us, other customers, or third parties, you must not:

-If we believe that you’ve engaged in any of these activities, we may take a number of actions to protect ourselves, our customers and others at any time in our sole discretion.
-The actions we make take include, but are not limited to, the following:
+If we believe that you’ve engaged in any restricted activities, we may take a number of actions to protect ourselves, our customers and others at any time in our sole discretion.
+The actions we may take include, but are not limited to, the following: